How to Reverse a Clip in Premiere Pro: A Comprehensive Guide

 - Educational content: Illustrate concepts in reverse for better understanding

 Before you can reverse a clip, you need to import it into Premiere Pro.
-Here’s how:
+The software accepts over 40 different video formats.

 - Launch Adobe Premiere Pro and open your project.